How to Knit in a Circle to Join Knitting in the Round

 - Bring your needle points together.

-- Continue to knit around.
+- Knit the second stitch and continue to knit around.

-- To knit in the round you'll just keep knitting when you come to that first stitch, slide the marker from the left needle on to the right needle and knit around and around.
+- To knit in the round you'll just keep knitting when you come to that first stitch, and slide the marker from the left needle on to the right needle and knit around and around.

 - There will be a slight jog from cast on to row 1, but you can easily straighten that out when you weave in your tail.
+This is a really smooth join to start your knitting pattern.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.